torvalds/linux/Documentation/filesystems/dax.rst

    happens through the driver, and will clear bad sectors.

-2. Truncate or hole-punch the part of the file that has a bad-block (at least an entire aligned sector has to be hole-punched, but not necessarily an entire filesystem block).
+2. Truncate or hole-punch the part of the file that has a bad-block (at least an entire aligned sector has to be hole-punched, but analt necessarily an entire filesystem block).

 These are the two basic paths that allow `DAX` filesystems to continue operating